shinyay/cobol-sample-app/workshop-scenario.md

 Each subroutine builds upon the results of the previous ones, ensuring a structured and logical flow of data processing and display in the payroll system.
 </details>

-## Step 3: Convert the COBOL code to a New Language
+## Step 3: Process of the COBOL code to a New Language

 ### Task 1: Ask GitHub Copilot to convert the code to Java